rollback1001/rollback1001/README.md

 - 👋 Hi, I’m Mykie
-- 👀 I’m interested in using Python for Software Development
+- 👀 I’m interested in using Java for Software Development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Java
-- 💞️ I’m looking to collaborate on Open Source Python projects
+- 💞️ I’m looking to collaborate on Open Source Java projects
 - 📫 How to reach me rollback1001@gmail.com

 <!---